canzarlab/lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 We are part of the faculty of informatics and data science (FIDS) at the University of Regensburg.
 The lab is located on the 4th floor of Bajuwarenstr.
-4.
+4, in 93053 Regensburg, Germany.

 {%
   include button.html